MrResi23/BonjourCoffee-Online-Ordering-System/README.md

-- Based on the figure below, There is 3 button that redirect user to Payment gateway. firstly is cash button, secondly Paypal button and lastly Debit or credit card button.
-The users can chose any method of payment that they want to use.
+- Based on the figure below, There are 3 buttons that redirect user to Payment gateway. firstly is cash button, secondly Paypal button and lastly Debit or credit card button.
+The users can choose any method of payment that they want to use.

 ![placeorder button](https://user-images.githubusercontent.com/62057037/151191309-e6d99866-ca29-4d60-bad5-32f7ccbce917.jpeg)